 Bitters: If you a fan of an aperitif like a Negroni or an Old Fashioned then adding that bitter element is a must.
 Adding a dash bitters technically does mean you’re adding alcohol but it’s a fraction, about the same as adding vanilla extract into a cake.
 (Fun fact: Did you know vanilla extract contains alcohol?)
 Alternatively, if adding bitter is not an option, then brew some black tea for longer than usual, resulting in a tannic bitter liquid.
 Add a zest of orange and a dash of this mixture can sub in for your bitters.

 Texture: By texture, we mean bubbles, soda water, seltzer or tonic water, which often includes a faint hint of saltiness too.
 Adding texture to a drink, mocktail or cocktail, makes it “thicker” on the palate and helps to slow down one’s sipping.
 Blending or muddling fruit can also add texture.
 Take a Mojito: when you muddle mint and sugar with lime zest, it gives the drink it’s classic texture.
 Fruity daiquiris like a Strawberry Daiquiri have all the texture blended into the cocktail.

 What can I use instead of alcohol in a mocktail?

-When you ditch the booze in a cocktail, you’ll need to make sure you add in that kick of flavor and texture that spirits give.
-Here are some of our favorite substitutes:
+When you ditch the booze in a cocktail, you’ll need to make sure you add in that kick of flavour and texture that spirits give.
+Here are some of our favourite substitutes:

-The fizz: Adding club soda or seltzer that’s unsweetened is an easy swap that gives the all-important texture and the savory profile.
+The fizz: Adding soda water or seltzer that’s unsweetened is an easy swap that gives the all-important texture and the savoury profile.